oliverhaas/django-components/docs/concepts/fundamentals/slots.md

-django-components has THE most extensive slot system of all the popular Python templating engines.
+django-components has the most extensive slot system of all the popular Python templating engines.

 The slot system is based on [Vue](https://vuejs.org/guide/components/slots.html), and works across both Django templates and Python code.